torsor-io/yaw/README.md

 psi0.expect(Z)         # Python syntax
 ```

-The vertical line `|` should recall conditional probability, which assigns probablistic *context*.
-Here, the state is itself a probabilistic context in which to evaluate the operator.
-This is also like the pipe operator from `Unix` and acts the same way.
+The vertical line `|` should recall conditional probability, which
+assigns probablistic *context*.
+Here, the state is itself a
+probabilistic context in which to evaluate the operator.
+This is also
+like the pipe operator from `Unix` and acts the same way, since output
+is piped to the right.
 Snap!

 ### Fundamental combinators